Rectified Gaussian Scale Mixtures and the Sparse Non-Negative Least Squares Problem: Rectified Gaussian Scale Mixtures

-Although priors of the form shown in Eq. \eqref{eq:scale mixture} have been used widely in the compressed sensing literature (where the signal model is identical to Eq. \eqref{intro_1} without the non-negativity constraint) \cite{giri2015type}, this framework has not been extended to the S-NNLS problem.
-In \cite{schachtner2014bayesian}, a rectified Gaussian (RG) prior is considered for $p(x_i)$ within a variational Bayesian inference framework.
-Our goal in this work is to develop a more flexible and general class of priors.
-Considering the findings that the scale mixture prior has been useful for the development of sparse signal recovery algorithms \cite{giri2015type,wipf2011latent}, we propose a R-GSM prior for the S-NNLS problem, where $p(x_i | \gamma_i)$ in Eq. \eqref{eq:scale mixture} is given by the RG distribution.
+Although priors of the form shown in Eq. \eqref{eq:scale mixture} have been used in the compressed sensing literature (where the signal model is identical to Eq. \eqref{intro_1} without the non-negativity constraint) \cite{giri2015type,c6,zhang2011sparse}, such priors have not been extended to solve the S-NNLS problem.
+Considering the findings that the scale mixture prior has been useful for the development of sparse signal recovery algorithms \cite{giri2015type,wipf2011latent,fedorov2017multimodal}, we propose a R-GSM prior for the S-NNLS problem, where $p(x_i | \gamma_i)$ in Eq. \eqref{eq:scale mixture} is a rectified Gaussian (RG) distribution.
 We refer to the proposed Type II inference framework as R-SBL.